welpdx/bkmk4pdftk/README.md

 4. Put your pdf file and your text file in the same folder.
 Start a command prompt in that folder path and enter the following code:
 `pdftk [input_file.pdf] update_info [bookmarks.txt] output [output_file.pdf]`
 For more info, read [this](https://www.pdflabs.com/blog/export-and-import-pdf-bookmarks/).
-5. A good alternative to pdftk for this function is [pdfWriteBookmarks](https://github.com/goerz/pdfWriteBookmarks).
+5. A good alternative to using pdftk is [pdfWriteBookmarks](https://github.com/goerz/pdfWriteBookmarks).
 Usage:
 `java -jar pdfWriteBookmarks.jar [input_file.pdf] [bookmarks.txt] [output.pdf]`
 7. Done!